amiegirl/Data_Analyst_Portfolio_Projects/SQL_Projects/Empovation-SQL-Challenge/README.md

 <br>
 <br>
 # Conclusion and Recommendation
+Analysis from the electronic sales shows that online slaes generated the highest transactions, and stores size has no impact on sales volume.
+It also shows products in audio category as top selling products.
+Below are my recomendation strategies to maximize profit.
 * I suggest incentives for customers in offline stores to increase customers retention.
 * Stock all stores with top selling products.